chloe0b0/Rule30_PRNG/README.md

-# Rule30 as a PRNG
+# Rule-30 as a PRNG
-Using rule30 as a Pseudo-random number generator
+Using Rule-30 as a Pseudo-random number generator

 ## Objective
 Create a PRNG with good statistical properties and a very small state

-Uses 64 bit state size

 ## Goals
 - Demonstrate good randomness
 - be as fast as possible
 - have a very small state size

+# Analysis
-## Analysis
+## Uniformity

-Below are various graphs displaying the implementation's quality of randomness and uniformity.
+The Rule-30 PRNG displays very good uniformity in its outputs

 ### Generating a 0 or 1
 ![](./img/1s.png)